 Tankless water heaters provide hot water only as it is needed.
 They don’t produce the standby energy losses associated with storage water heaters, which can save you money.
 (EPA on Tankless Water Heaters)

-The best tankless water heaters have numerous advantages over conventional water heaters.
-They offer on-demand hot water, last for 20 years (vs. 13 years for heaters with tank) and come with 2 distinct characteristics:
+Tankless water heaters offer on-demand hot water, last for 20 years (vs. 13 years for heaters with tank), and come with 2 distinct characteristics:

 - No tank.
 Having a giant 70-gallon tank is a waste of space and looks untasteful.

 But, above all else, the best tankless water heater gives you one priceless thing: Peace of mind.

 In essence, the modern tankless heaters are a wonder of technology.
 Cold water runs through powerful heating elements (powered by electricity or gas), which heats up to 140˚F in less than 5 seconds.

 You turn on a faucet or a shower, and you get hot water almost immediately.
 It will run for as long as you want, and you will spend a minimal amount of energy to get it.

 You can find the best 7 tankless water heaters (3 gas units + 4 electric units) down below; complete with a spec-by-spec comparison table and reviews.

 Here is how a tankless water heater can distribute hot water throughout the house:

 It’s no wonder that everybody building a house or replacing an existing water heater system is looking to buy a tankless hot water heater.
 The convenience of having on-demand instantaneous hot water alone is enough.